actions-marketplace-validations/itzzjb_dockai/README.md

-# Autodock-Research
+# DockAI

 **University Thesis Project: Two-Stage LLM Pipeline for Optimized Dockerfile Generation**

-Autodock-Research is a Python CLI tool designed to intelligently analyze a software repository and generate a production-ready, optimized Dockerfile.
+DockAI is a Python CLI tool designed to intelligently analyze a software repository and generate a production-ready, optimized Dockerfile.
 It uses a novel two-stage LLM pipeline to first understand the project structure ("The Brain") and then architect the build environment ("The Architect").

 ## 🧠 Architecture